h-will-h/react-apollo-firebase-starter/README.md

 - Basic Apollo GraphQL server as a Firebase function.
 - Basic React app w/ Apollo Client.
-- Basic Auth from the React app to GraphQL
+- Basic Auth from the React app to GraphQL.

+## What's not here.

+- Tests :(.
+- A tutorial.

 ## Set up